Energizing gamma ray bursts via $Z^\prime$ mediated neutrino heating: Quantitative estimates of neurino heating due to contribution in diffferent spacetime backgrounds

-In this section, we study the effect of $Z^\prime$ mediated contribution to the pair annihilation process and calculate the energy deposited for three different spacetimes.
-We assume that the maximum energy of a GRB is $\sim \mathcal{O}(10^{52}\rm{erg})$, and this whole amount comes from the neutrino pair annihiation process including the contribution from SM (W and Z) and $Z^\prime$.
-We also assume that the efficiency of the energy transfer to the GRB is $100\%$.
+In this section, we study the effect of $Z^\prime$ mediated contribution to the pair annihilation of neutrinos $(\nu\overline{\nu})$ and calculate the energy deposited in GRB for Newtonian, Schwarzschild, Hartle-Thorne, Born-Infeld Reissner-Nordstrom, and Quintessence backgrounds.